Dr Emily Rosamond

 Emily’s research explores reputation, personality and character in social media and financialized culture.
 Her recent writings have explored volatility in finance, art, and culture; character in social impact investing; and YouTube personalities as platform infrastructure, among other topics.

-Emily is currently working on a monograph on online reputation.
-She runs the Digital Performance Research Lab, which fosters intergenerational research on the politics of social media performances.
-Her practice-led project, Somatic Infrastructures, seeks imaginative links between embodied experience and hidden communication infrastructures, such as WiFi, plant hormone signals, and carrier waves in radio.
+Emily's forthcoming monograph, Reputation Warfare: Contested Credibility in Online Platforms, explores the aesthetics and politics of volatile reputation measures on social media.
+Her ongoing practice-led project, Somatic Infrastructures, seeks imaginative links between embodied experience and hidden communication infrastructures, such as WiFi, plant hormone signals, and carrier waves in radio.

-Emily serves as Editor of Finance and Society, Advisory Board member of Distinktion: Journal of Social Theory, and Director of Research for Visual Cultures.
+Emily currently serves as Head of Visual Cultures.
+She is also Editor of Finance and Society, and Advisory Board member of Distinktion: Journal of Social Theory.
 She teaches subjects including contemporary art theory, performance, infrastructures, online culture, and financialization.

 Academic qualifications